ngrok/ngrok-docs/docs/faq/faq.md

 The first prototype for ngrok was committed on [March 20th, 2013](https://github.com/inconshreveable/ngrok/commit/8f4795ecac7f92c6b5a8c8970c65f26e5315fe4e).

-## Why does port scanning my ngrok domain show other open ports {#open-ports-on-domain}
+## Why does port scanning my ngrok domain show other open ports? {#open-ports-on-domain}

 ngrok uses a shared set of servers to service both HTTP(s)/TLS and TCP traffic.
 All HTTP(s)/TLS traffic is serviced on ports 80 and 443.
 For TCP traffic each